-Further planned methodological changes are described in the document.
+The Travel trends 2017: recent data collection changes and planned methodological changes article describes further methodological changes.
 These are weighting adjustments to address concerns about the imbalance in the IPS between the estimates of numbers of visitors arriving and departing for different nationalities.
-The new method will be implemented later in 2019, and the date will be announced as soon as possible.
-Any plans for revisions to published estimates will be announced at the same time.
+The new method will be implemented in October 2019, when the results for the second quarter of 2019 are published.
+A revised back series will also be published at this time.
+More information about the planned changes will be published as soon as possible.